Harry Flashman: Relationships

 As well as bedding more or less any lass available, he married whenever it was politic to do so.
 During a posting to Scotland, he was forced to marry Elspeth to avoid "pistols for two with her fire-breathing uncle".
 He is still married to her decades later when writing the memoirs, though that does not stop him pursuing others.
 Nor does it prevent marrying them when his safety seems to require it; he marries Duchess Irma in Royal Flash and in Flashman and the Redskins he marries Susie Willnick as they escape New Orleans, and Sonsee-Array a few months later.

 He was also once reminded of a woman that Elspeth claimed he flirted with named Kitty Stevens, though Flashman was unable to remember her.

-He had a special penchant for royal ladies, and noted that his favourite amours (apart from his wife) were Lakshmibai, Ci Xi and Lola Montez: "a Queen, an Empress, and the foremost courtesan of her time: I dare say I'm just a snob."
-He also noted that, while civilized women were more than ordinarily partial to him, his most ardent admirers were among the savage of the species: "Elspeth, of course, is Scottish."
+He had a special penchant for royal ladies, and noted that his favourite amours, apart from his wife, were Lakshmibai, Ci Xi, and Lola Montez: "a Queen, an Empress, and the foremost courtesan of her time: I dare say I'm just a snob."
+He also noted that, while civilised women were more than ordinarily partial to him, his most ardent admirers were among the savage of the species: "Elspeth, of course, is Scottish."
 And for all his raking, it was always Elspeth to whom he returned and who remained ultimately top of the list.